Published on Oct 08, 2021

 You can get the help of tutors to motivate your child to do better.
 Sometimes, you can even get help from senior students who can help your children to do better.

-You children can get help from seniors regarding what to study and how they perform in the class, which are the better subjects they can take in the class.
-Your child feels they can easily relate to their senior.
+You children can get help from seniors regarding what to study and how they perform in the class, which are the better subjects they can take.
+Your child feels they can easily relate to their seniors.
 Hence, they listen to their seniors the most.

 Do Not Set Future Goal For Them Without Their Consent

 Setting goals for your child does not mean you are motivating your teen to do better in school.
 You need to understand your child's feelings, know what they want to be or do in the future and let them be what they want to be.

 Even if your teen doesn't know what they want to do, you should not force them to decide as soon as they can.
 Thinking about the future can be overwhelming for children.